marsdevx/macOS-config/README.md

   - Desktop & Dock
     - System Settings -> Desktop & Dock -> Automatically hide and show the Dock -> On
     - System Settings -> Desktop & Dock -> Automatically rearrange Spaces based on most recent use -> Off
-    - System Settings -> Desktop & Dock -> When switching to an application, switch to a Space with open windows for the application -> Off
+    - System Settings -> Desktop & Dock -> When switching to an application, switch to a Space ... -> Off
     - System Settings -> Desktop & Dock -> Group windows by application -> Off
     - System Settings -> Desktop & Dock -> Displays have separate Spaces -> On